 The fast scale, compared to the age of the galaxy, and the potential observability of such effects has led in the last decade to the birth of a rich experimental and theoretical search program in which BHs are used as detectors of new light bosons, most notably the so-called axion-like particles (ALPs) \cite{Svrcek:2006yi,Arvanitaki:2009fg}.
 Because BHSR is a purely gravitational process, existence of a new scalar minimally coupled to gravity can be excluded by observations of a sufficiently old, fast rotating BH \cite{Arvanitaki:2009fg,Baryakhtar:2020gao,Hoof:2024quk,Stott:2018opm,Witte:2024drg,Fernandez:2019qbj}.
-Gravitational wave emission from a SR cloud can be searched for using current and near-future gravitational wave detectors \cite{Brito:2017zvb,Brito:2017wnc,Baumann:2022pkl,Baumann:2018vus,Tomaselli:2024bdd,Tomaselli:2024dbw,Tomaselli:2024faa,Arvanitaki:2014wva,Zhu:2020tht,Collaviti:2024mvh,Mirasola:2025car,Kim:2025izt}.
+Gravitational wave emissions from a SR cloud, as well as the imprint of the cloud on gravitational waves emitted during binary inspirals, can be searched for using current and near-future gravitational wave detectors \cite{Baumann:2018vus,Baumann:2019ztm,Baumann:2022pkl,Tomaselli:2024bdd,Tomaselli:2024dbw,Boskovic:2024fga,Boskovic:2025ixx,Tomaselli:2024faa,Takahashi:2024fyq,Arvanitaki:2014wva,Zhu:2020tht,Collaviti:2024mvh,Mirasola:2025car,Brito:2017zvb,Brito:2017wnc,Yuan:2021ebu,Omiya:2024xlz,Kim:2025izt}.

 Many BSM scalar candidates, however, are generically expected to have some level of particle self interactions.
 For example, the simple paradigmatic cosine Lagrangian for an ALP

 where $f$ is the so-called ``decay constant'', has quartic interactions.
 The coefficient of the quartic self-interaction is then identified to be $\lambda =\mu^2/f^2$, while the coefficients of higher self-interactions are similarly fully fixed by $f$ and the structure of the full potential (the cosine in the above).
 In a bottom-up effective field theory perspective, one remains agnostic about the structure of the full potential and \emph{defines} the auxiliary scale